 How To Stop Biting Nails: 8 Expert Tips To Keep Your Tips Looking Polished

 If you're a nail-biter, don't fret.
 You're not alone.
-According to one study, 20 to 30% of the population bites their nails, which means that it's actually a common habit among adults and kids.
+According to one study, 20 to 30% of the population bites their nails1, which means that it's actually a common habit among adults and kids.
 And even though it's not exactly a harmful habit, if done in excess it can be risky and come with consequences like skin infections or transmission of virus and flu.
 We tapped experts to get the scoop on nail-biting, why people bite their nails, if nail-biting is a bad habit, and how to avoid the habit altogether.
 Keep reading to learn more.

 Why do people bite their nails?